-This data item is used to explain why there is no appropriate value in the corresponding date field.
+This data item is used to explain why there is no appropriate value in the corresponding date data item.

-- Depending on the registry software, these codes may be applied in the background and may not be apparent to the registrar. - Since only actual known dates are entered in interoperable date items, flags are used to explain the reason the date field is blank.
+- Depending on the registry software, these codes may be applied in the background and may not be apparent to the registrar. - Since only actual known dates are entered in interoperable date items, flags are used to explain the reason the date data item is blank.

-Code Description

-12 Date cannot be determined

-Blank Full or partial date recorded
+12Date cannot be determinedBlankFull or partial date recorded